medplum/medplum/packages/docs/docs/auth/okta-auth.md

 The "baseUrl" could look something like this `dev-71569655.okta.com` or could be a named subdomain like `mydomain.okta.com`.
 Once you have obtained it, construct the Authorize, Token and UserInfo URLs as follows:

-Authorize URL = ${baseUrl}/v1/authorize (e.g., "https://dev-71569655.okta.com/oauth2/v1/authorize")
+- Authorize URL = ${baseUrl}/v1/authorize (e.g., "https://dev-71569655.okta.com/ oauth2/v1/authorize")
-Token URL = ${baseUrl}/oauth2/v1/token (e.g., "https://dev-71569655.okta.com/oauth2/v1/token")
+- Token URL = ${baseUrl}/oauth2/v1/token (e.g., "https://dev-71569655.okta.com/oauth2/v1/token")
-UserInfo URL = ${baseUrl}/oauth2/v1/userinfo (e.g., "https://dev-71569655.okta.com/oauth2/v1/userinfo")
+- UserInfo URL = ${baseUrl}/oauth2/v1/userinfo (e.g., "https://dev-71569655.okta.com/oauth2/v1/userinfo")

 Client ID and Client secret will be the same as those obtained at the end of the previous section.

 :::caution Note

 Configuring a domain authentication requires a Medplum team member, contact us at hello@medplum.com to enable.
-For those self-hosting, setup below requires superadmin privileges.
+For those self-hosting, setup below requires super admin privileges.

 :::